 If you have any specific rides in mind.
 Try and take the Sky Ride, known as the cable car.
 This will save you the journey from walking from one end to another.
 That's how we found the Gangsta Granny area and Retro Squad.
 Towards the end of our visit, we went on the Spinball Whizzer and then Hex which made me feel dizzy.

 Sharkbait Reef by Sea Life was a little tour, as you walk around looking at sea life creatures in person.
 Ideal if it's raining during your visit, as you can spend some time looking at fish and sharks.
 I enjoyed capturing a bit of the sea life world as we saw many creatures in their habitat.

 You can grab and book student discount tickets on UniDays or Totum App for £20.
 Otherwise, tickets cost £34 each online on the Alton Towers website.
-I got the student discount tickets for both of us, so totalled £40 for two of us.
+I got the student discount tickets for both of us, so totalled £40 for the two of us.

-Overall, Alton Towers was brilliant great for all ages as we had such an adrenaline rush going from one rollercoaster to another.
+Overall, Alton Towers was brilliant and great for all ages as we had such an adrenaline rush going from one rollercoaster to another.
 This was my first time visiting here.
-I recommend coming to the UK’s largest theme park as there are lots to check out as a couple, with friends or families.
+I recommend coming to the UK's largest theme park as there are lots to check out as a couple, with friends or families.
 We managed to ride 90% of the rollercoaster from my list excluding rides that go upside down before we both got tired.

 The Hex was a very cool ride as it takes you through a virtual journey before ending up spinning in circles in the dark.
 Also, you will spot many local funfair rides here.
 Hence, I recommend saving your £££ from local parks if you're planning your visit by going on the retro rides at Alton Towers instead.